bansallab/flu_seasonality/README.md

 This repository contains the code (and processed datasets, to be added) supporting the manuscript:

-**Human Behavior and Built Environments Drive Influenza Seasonality in the US.**
+**Human Behavior and Built Environments Shape Influenza Seasonality in the US.**

 The study investigates how human behavioral patterns and built environment characteristics jointly shape the timing and spatial structure of influenza seasonality across the United States.